holoviz-dev/pyctdev/background.md

      dependencies from a local channel".

-Might seem that pyct is often shadowing simple commands and is thus a bit pointless or a source of repetition.
+Might seem that pyctdev is often shadowing simple commands and is thus a bit pointless or a source of repetition.
 However, it's still useful as documentation of what command(s) we expect to use to carry out a task, and it allows grouping/dependencies.
 E.g. we have a definition of what